University of Rochester Eastman Institute for Oral Health

 625 Elmwood Avenue, Box 683, Rochester, New York, 14620

-Advanced Education in General Dentistry - Two and Three Year Program
+Advanced Education in General Dentistry - Two Year Program

-The Advanced Education in General Dentistry program offers 2 and 3 year training programs at the University of Rochester Eastman Institute for Oral Health and is fully accredited by the Commission on Dental Accreditation.
-The three year program requires concurrent enrollment in the Master of Science in Dental Sciences program.
+The two-year Advanced Education in General Dentistry program at the University of Rochester Eastman Institute for Oral Health and is fully accredited by the Commission on Dental Accreditation.
+Candidates interested in applying for the Master of Science in Dental Sciences degree program enroll for a third year of study.

 Program Overview